 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.

-Very sweet apple with a perfumy flavor and a lovely tender texture.
-Originally from Japan.
+Very sweet apple with a perfumey flavor and a lovely tender texture.
+Circa 1980, originally from Japan.
 Ripens in late August.
-Circa 1980.

-A very large, sweet and fruity apple developed in Japan.
-An offspring of Golden Delicious and Indo.
-Ripens in late September.
-Unknown date of origin.
+Very large, sweet and fruity apple with firm, breaking texture.
+Developed in Japan, it is the offspring of Golden Delicious and Indo.
+Date of origin is unknown.
+Ripens in mid-September.

 Sweet apple with a very complex, spicy flavor and a hard breaking texture.
-Originally from Georgia and somehow connected to a man named Shockley, who is its namesake.
-Ripens in early October.
-Circa 1852.
+Circa 1852, originally from Georgia and somehow connected to a man named Shockley.
+Ripens in mid-October.

 Sweet-tart with a complex, spicy, cidery flavor and a coarse, firm, breaking texture.
-Ripens in mid-August.
 Recent introduction.
+Ripens in late August.

-Sweet-tart with a mild flavor and a very tender breaking texture.
-It is an offspring of Golden Delicious.
+Sweet-tart with a mild flavor and very tender, breaking texture.
+It is an offspring of Golden Delicious, circa 1975.
 Ripens in late September.
-Circa 1975.

-Sweet with a fruity flavor and a tender, moderately breaking texture.
-Developed in New Zealand.
-Ripens in early October.
-Circa 1948.
+Sweet with a fruity flavor and a tender, moderately-breaking texture.
+Circa 1948, developed in New Zealand.
+Ripens in mid-October.